Carleslc/KiTraderBot/README.md

 Create a file **`users`** and enter each user in a new line for granting permissions.

 #### Read alerts from Gmail

+This bot can read alerts from email and put buy/sell orders in a simulated account for testing strategies.

 Update `gmail.py` constants to identify alerts.